 Exclusivity Clause

 Exclusivity clauses restrict parties from considering other offers.
-This focuses negotiations and shows commitment.
+This focuses on negotiations and shows commitment.
 Exclusivity is often temporary to provoke swift action on both sides.

 Conditions for Due Diligence